I’d like to ask you a favor, if I may, regarding the Oscars and the snubbing of using the word “horror.”

 That volatile combination is both provocative and controversial for most people.
-It’s where we’re at our most

 In this episode I talk with Dr. Harold Aurand, a professor of History at Penn State University, Schuylkill Campus, about true horror stories of history.
 Continue reading “Episode 057- Horror in History”

 Do you ever wonder how the legends of monsters are born?

 The movie adaptation of Stephen King’s ‘It’ was hotly anticipated, and broke box office records.
-I was curious about the

 Can you sympathize with a monster?